The-Flatlanders/geolocation-groovy/README.md

 * Add a button to refresh the map by calling the ShowMyPackages method in mainPage.html DONE
-* Serve the project from a web server instead of localhost
-* add the website to a localhost to fix the chrome bug
+* Serve the project from a web server instead of localhost CANCELLED* add the website to a localhost to fix the chrome bug DONE (but a new bug with cookies has arisen)
 * only consider the currently selected package in zoom function DONE
 * implement a control to zoom back out in the details tab <-- It seems like this is the same button as 1, so DONE?
 * clean up and style all tabs